lmparppei/BeatPlugins/README.md

 }
 ```

-**NOTE**: The plan is to deprecate the current paginator as soon as possible.
+**NOTE**: Plan is to deprecate the current paginator as soon as possible.
 This can be either next week or two years from now.
-The new paginator will still have the same methods and keywords, and I'll try to keep it backwards-compatible.
+Future paginator will still have the same methods and keywords, and I'll try to keep it backwards-compatible.

 # Advanced

 ## Folder-type Plugin

-Plugin can be just a single script, but sometimes plugins require supporting files.
-Place the script inside a folder of the same name, for example `Plugin.beatPlugin/Plugin.beatPlugin`.
-The plugin can then access files inside its folder using `Beat.assetAsString(filename)`.
+Plugin can be just a single script, but sometimes plugins require supporting assets.

+To use additional assets, place the script file inside a folder with the same name, for example `Plugin.beatPlugin/Plugin.beatPlugin`.
+Plugin can then access any file in the folder using `Beat.assetAsString(filename)`.

 `let text = Beat.assetAsString('text.txt')` – get plugin asset as string

-**Note:** For the sake of clarity, the distributed plugins are all wrapped in folders.
+**Note:** For the sake of clarity, distributed plugins are all wrapped in folders.

 ## Resident Plugins & Listeners

 Usually plugins are just run once, and not left in the memory.
 If you want the plugin to remain active and track changes to the document, you need to set up an update function.

-Update methods have to be **very** efficient, not to slow down the UI.
-Resident plugins remain in memory even after using `return`.
-They can be terminated with `Beat.end()` or by unchecking the plugin from *Tools* menu.
+Resident plugins remain in memory even after using `return`, and can be terminated with `Beat.end()` or by unchecking the plugin from *Tools* menu.

+Update methods have to be **very** efficient, so they won't slow down the UI.

 ### Listen to Text Change